A Confederacy of Dunces

-A Confederacy of Dunces is a picaresque novel by American novelist John Kennedy Toole which reached publication in 1980, eleven years after Toole's death.
+A Confederacy of Dunces is a picaresque novel by American novelist John Kennedy Toole.
+It was published in 1980, eleven years after Toole's death.
 Published through the efforts of writer Walker Percy (who also contributed a foreword) and Toole's mother, Thelma, the book became first a cult classic, then a mainstream success; it earned Toole a posthumous Pulitzer Prize for Fiction in 1981, and is now considered a canonical work of modern literature of the Southern United States.